Apply for Calibre 2025

 Training overview

 Calibre is a career development and leadership programme designed specifically for people who identify as neurodiverse, disabled, or who have a long-term physical or mental health condition.
 Dr Ossie Stuart, a disabled person and former academic himself, developed and has delivered the programme at Imperial since 2012.
-Today, academics and professional staff, not only at imperial, but also from universities across England have benefited from the programme.
+Today, academics and professional staff, not only at Imperial, but also from universities across England have benefited from the programme.

 Calibre is a unique programme, designed to address the singular issues that all university staff with a disability face in work and especially with career development.
 It equips employees with the leadership skills, confidence, and tools to enable them to thrive in ways that suit them best.

-Calibre is a CPD accredited programme and has been proven to be the perfect disability leadership programme for employees with a disability employed in Higher Education.
+Calibre is a CPD accredited programme and has been proven to be the perfect leadership programme for employees with a disability employed in Higher Education.

 Programme structure